Attention deficit hyperactivity disorder: Presentations

 The table "Symptoms" lists the symptoms for ADHD-I and ADHD-HI from two major classification systems.
 Symptoms which can be better explained by another psychiatric or medical condition which an individual has are not considered to be a symptom of ADHD for that person.
+In DSM-5, subtypes were discarded and reclassified as presentations of the disorder that change over time.

 Girls and women with ADHD tend to display fewer hyperactivity and impulsivity symptoms but more symptoms of inattention and distractibility.

 Symptoms are expressed differently and more subtly as the individual ages.
 Hyperactivity tends to become less overt with age and turns into inner restlessness, difficulty relaxing or remaining still, talkativeness or constant mental activity in teens and adults with ADHD.
-Impulsivity in adulthood may appear as thoughtless behaviour, impatience, irresponsible spending and sensation-seeking behaviours, while inattention may appear as becoming easily bored, difficulty with organization, remaining on task and making decisions, and sensitivity to stress.
+Impulsivity in adulthood may appear as thoughtless behaviour, impatience, irresponsible spending and sensation-seeking behaviours, while inattention may appear as becoming easily bored, difficulty with organisation, remaining on task and making decisions, and sensitivity to stress.

+Characteristics in childhood

+Difficulties managing anger are more common in children with ADHD, as are delays in speech, language and motor development.
+Poorer handwriting is more common in children with ADHD.
+Poor handwriting can be a symptom of ADHD in itself due to decreased attentiveness.
+When this is a pervasive problem, it may also be attributable to dyslexia or dysgraphia.
+There is significant overlap in the symptomatologies of ADHD, dyslexia, and dysgraphia, and 3 in 10 people diagnosed with dyslexia experience co-occurring ADHD.
+Although it causes significant difficulty, many children with ADHD have an attention span equal to or greater than that of other children for tasks and subjects they find interesting.

+Emotional dysregulation

-Although not listed as an official symptom for this condition, emotional dysregulation or mood lability is generally understood to be a common symptom of ADHD.
+Although not listed as an official symptom, emotional dysregulation or mood lability is generally understood to be a common symptom of ADHD.

+Relationship difficulties

 People with ADHD of all ages are more likely to have problems with social skills, such as social interaction and forming and maintaining friendships.
 This is true for all presentations.
 About half of children and adolescents with ADHD experience social rejection by their peers compared to 10–15% of non-ADHD children and adolescents.
 People with attention deficits are prone to having difficulty processing verbal and nonverbal language which can negatively affect social interaction.
-They also may drift off during conversations, miss social cues, and have trouble learning social skills.
+They may also drift off during conversations, miss social cues, and have trouble learning social skills.

-Difficulties managing anger are more common in children with ADHD as are delays in speech, language and motor development.
-Poorer handwriting is more common in children with ADHD.
-Poor handwriting in many situations can be a side effect of ADHD in itself due to decreased attentiveness but when it's a constant problem it may also be in part due to both Dyslexic and Dysgraphic individuals having higher rates of ADHD than the general population, with 3 in 10 people who have dyslexia also having ADHD.
-Although it causes significant difficulty, many children with ADHD have an attention span equal to or greater than that of other children for tasks and subjects they find interesting.